aoijs/website/.github/contributing-example.md

 [description - what the example does]: ```javascript

-bot.command({...});
+client.command({...});

-// Example in non-handler format using bot.command and JS code-highlighting
+// Example in non-handler format using client.command and JS code-highlighting

 ```